n3mr1d/UploadAnon/README.md

 ## ✨ Features

 - **Fully Anonymous**: No logs, no user tracking.
+- **No JavaScript Required**: The platform works completely without JavaScript for better privacy and faster loading.
 - **Auto Expiration**: Files are automatically deleted based on the set expiration time.
 Files with "never" expiration will be removed after the New Year.
 - **Metadata Removal**: All uploaded files and images are automatically stripped of metadata.
 - **Link-Based Access**: Only users with the unique access link can view the uploaded files or images.